Robert Whaples joins us for a conversation on the Pope’s earnest call to build a caring society.

 Aaron Ross Powell is Director and Editor of Libertarianism.org, a project of the Cato Institute.
 Libertarianism.org presents introductory material as well as new scholarship related to libertarian philosophy, theory, and history.
 He is also co-host of Libertarianism.org’s popular podcast, Free Thoughts.
 His writing has appeared in Liberty and The Cato Journal.
 He earned a JD from the University of Denver.

-Tara A. Smith joins us for a conversation on the importance of objectivity in legal systems.
+Kate Sills joins us for a conversation on smart contracts and the future of blockchain technology.

 Good tech principles will become good governance principles, whether governments want them to or not.

 Cato Institute Vice President of Communications Khristine Brookes joins us to discuss the ever-changing world of news and media.

 Tom W. Bell joins us for a Live Free Thoughts to talk about the emerging trend of private start up governments.

 John Samples joins us to discuss how the Trump presidency is challenging America’s institutions.